kulikov0/headless-client/README.md

 ### WebRTC

 - The SDP has pion's shape.
-The CNAME is derived from the stream ID, where Chrome uses a random value.
 The codec set and payload types are pion defaults.
   The attribute order is pion's.
 A server that reads the offer can detect all of this.
-- No STUN keepalive is sent to the STUN server.
-Chrome sends one every 10 s in addition to the peer keepalive.
-Over a 170 s capture this library sent two packets to its STUN servers, both during gathering, and nothing after.
+- No keepalive is sent to the STUN and TURN servers.
+Chrome sends one every 10 s to each, in addition to the peer keepalive.
+Over a 301 s capture this library sent four packets to its STUN server and six to its TURN server, all in two gathering rounds, then nothing for the remaining 218 s.
 - RTCP feedback format and cadence have not been audited.
 - The ICE candidate priority is one number that packs the candidate type, a local preference and the component. pion always writes 65535 as the local